dieterich-lab/Baltica/docs/setup.md

 ## Getting started

 Baltica contains a collection of workflows and analysis scripts.
 Workflows are powered by [Snakemake](https://snakemake.readthedocs.io/en/stable/) [^1].
 Analysis is done with the R using Bioconductor packages.
-We developed and tested the workflows with the Debian Linux distribution (v8.11 Jesse).
+We developed and tested the workflows with the Debian Linux distribution (v8.11 Jesse) and conda (4.8.3).
 We use the module system to test the workflows, but conda usage is similar.
 Below, we document how to install the Baltica dependencies.